h44z/wg-portal/README.md

 ### RESTful API
 WireGuard Portal offers a RESTful API to interact with.
-The API is documented using OpenAPI 2.0, the Swagger UI can be found under the URL `http://<your wg-portal ip/domain>/swagger/index.html`.
+The API is documented using OpenAPI 2.0, the Swagger UI can be found under the URL `http://<your wg-portal ip/domain>/swagger/index.html?displayOperationId=true`.

+The [API's unittesting](tests/test_API.py) may serve as an example how to make use of the API with python3 & pyswagger.

 ## What is out of scope
  * Creating or removing WireGuard (wgX) interfaces.